 southbound only: Esso, Shop, Coffee Bar, Food to Go

-First three hours free for all vehicles, after which cars must pay £12, caravans must pay £20 and HGVs must pay £23 to include a £5 food voucher.
+First three hours free for all vehicles, after which cars must pay £12 and caravans and HGVs must pay £23 to include a £5 food voucher.

 The fees are enforced by Westmorland Limited.

 During planning, the services were referred to as 'Gloucestershire Gateway', while the Highways Agency preferred 'Brookthorpe'.
-Regulations require a precise name to be used publicly, so upon opening it became 'Goucester services'.
+Regulations require a precise name to be used publicly, so upon opening it became 'Gloucester services'.

 Planning and Opening